saurabhm02/CodingSpoon-React/Day - 04[16Jan]/README.md

 # React Learning Journey - Day 4

-Welcome to Day 4 of your React learning journey with Coding Spoon!
+Welcome to Day 4 of our React learning journey with Coding Spoon!
 In today's session, we covered various advanced React concepts and implemented a simple React application.
-Below is a summary of the key topics and the code you've worked on:
+Below is a summary of the key topics and the code we've worked on:

 ## Topics Covered: